Henry Walpole

-Henry Walpole (1558 – 7 April 1595) was an English Jesuit martyr, executed at York for refusing to take the Oath of Supremacy.
+Henry Walpole, SJ (1558 – 7 April 1595) was an English Jesuit martyr, executed at York for refusing to take the Oath of Supremacy.

 Early life

-Walpole was born at Docking, Norfolk, in 1558, the eldest son of Christopher Walpole, by Margery, heiress of Richard Beckham of Narford, and was educated at Norwich School, Peterhouse, Cambridge, and Gray's Inn.
-While at Gray's Inn he came to the attention of government spies by his frequent association with known recusant gentry.
+Walpole was born at Docking, Norfolk, in 1558, the eldest son of Christopher Walpole, by Margery, heiress of Richard Beckham of Narford.
+Michael Walpole was the youngest of his four brothers.
+He was educated at Norwich School, Peterhouse, Cambridge, and Gray's Inn.
+While at Gray's Inn, he came to the attention of government spies by his frequent association with known recusant gentry.

-He attended the discussions that Edmund Campion held with Anglican divines, and was present at the execution of Edmund Campion in 1581: his clothes were sprinkled with Campion's blood.
+He attended the public disputations that Edmund Campion held with Anglican divines, and was present at the execution of Campion in 1581: his clothes were sprinkled with Campion's blood.
 Heretofore somewhat lukewarm in religious matters, Walpole then gave up his law practice and followed in Campion's footsteps.
-He wrote a small book of poetry honoring Campion which was secretly printed and circulated in London.
+He wrote a small book of poetry honouring Campion which was secretly printed and circulated in London.
 The authorities sought to discover the parties involved.
-The printer, a friend of Walpole named Valenger, was fined and suffered the loss of his ears, but did not betray Walpole, who was nonetheless under suspicion.
+The printer, a friend of Walpole named Valenger, was fined and suffered cropping of his ears, but did not betray Walpole, who was nonetheless under suspicion.
 Walpole fled London for his father's home in Norfolk, and from there escaped to France.

 Jesuit

 He went by way of Rouen and Paris, to Reims, where he arrived on 7 July 1582.
 On 28 April 1583, he was admitted into the English College, Rome, and in October he received minor orders.
-On 2 February 1584, he became a probationer of the Jesuits, and soon afterward he returned to France, where he continued his studies, chiefly at the scots College at Pont-à-Mousson.
+On 2 February 1584, he became a probationer of the Jesuits, and soon afterwards he returned to France, where he continued his studies, chiefly at the Scots College at Pont-à-Mousson.
 He was ordained subdeacon and deacon at Metz, and priest at Paris on 17 December 1588.
-She was then sent to Brussels.
+He was then sent to Brussels.
 Walpole was fluent in Italian, French, Latin, English, and Spanish.

 After staying in Brussels for a year, he was assigned military chaplain to the English and Irish Catholic refugees serving in the Spanish forces in the Netherlands.
 He was captured and taken to the English fort at Flushing, where he was tortured before being ransomed by his brother Michael and his Jesuit superiors.
 He then went to Tournai for his third year of probation, after which he was sent to help with the founding of the new English seminaries at Seville and Valladolid.
-In 1593 he travelled to Philip II of Spain to obtain permission to found St Omers. now Stonyhurst College in Lancashire.
+In 1593 he travelled to Philip II of Spain to obtain permission to found St Omer, now Stonyhurst College in Lancashire.

 Walpole, his youngest brother Thomas, and an English soldier sailed from Dunkirk on a French semi-pirate ship headed for Scotland because the southern ports of England were closed because of the plague.
 After ten days of stormy seas, they were put ashore at Flamborough Head, Yorkshire, on 4 December 1593, and immediately split up.
 Walpole was arrested at an inn in Bridlington, having been betrayed by a fellow passenger who was earning money to buy his way out of prison.
 Walpole was imprisoned for the next sixteen months.